Skip to main content

 Configuration details:

-• @modelcontextprotocol/server-slack - The npm package providing Slack MCP functionality
+• @zencoderai/slack-mcp-server - Slack MCP functionality

 • SLACK_APP_TOKEN - Your Slack app's authentication token (stored in the Environment Vault)